 Representing U.S. Army Corps of Engineers: Lt.
 Col. Kristen Dahle (Philadelphia District); Col. John T. Litz (Baltimore District).

 Ex officio: Ben H. Grumbles, Secretary of the Environment

 World Trade Center Baltimore, 401 East Pratt St., Baltimore, Maryland, July 2008.
 Photo by Diane F. Evartt.

-In October 2001, the Executive Committee for Dredged Material Management Plans formed (Chapter 627, Acts of 2001).
+In October 2001, the Executive Committee for Dredged Material Management Plans was formed by the General Assembly (Chapter 627, Acts of 2001).

 The development of State plans to manage dredged material from the Port of Baltimore is overseen by the Committee.
 The Committee works to develop a program that is effective economically and environmentally sound.

 In December 2001, the Committee submitted its report to the General Assembly on implementation of Chapter 627, Acts of 2001.
 As required under the Act, the Committee reported to the General Assembly on the strategic long-term management plans for dredged materials on December 31, 2002.